Tongcheng/4741_TrendTrade/README.md

 ### After this cleanup, our mean correlation is becoming larger in magnitude, which means filter out short name symbols will increase information in Google Trend signal.

-# Step 5: Linear Regression
+# Step 5: Attempt 1: Linear Regression
+First, we try to model the Volume Traded using past 3 days' Google Trend with Linear Regression.
+Intuitively, overall Volume should be normalized because large cap stocks will be traded with larger daily volume therefore if we didn't normalize, the prediction will be biased toward large cap stocks.